Arrow BOOK

 Who this treatment helps

-A splanchnic nerve block or ablation may be considered for people with:
+Splanchnic nerve block or ablation may be considered for people with:

 • Abdominal pain linked to chronic inflammatory or functional conditions in selected cases

-A consultation is required to confirm suitability and to ensure this treatment matches the pattern and suspected source of pain.
+A consultation is required to confirm suitability and ensure this treatment matches the pattern and suspected source of pain.

-What is a Splanchnic Nerve Block or Ablation
+What is a splanchnic nerve block or ablation

 Fluoroscopy or CT guidance may be used to support accurate placement and safety.